onelogin/onelogin-python-aws-assume-role/README.md

 The use of a virtualenv is highly recommended.

-Virtualenv helps isolating the python enviroment used to run the toolkit.
+Virtualenv helps isolating the python environment used to run the toolkit.
 You can find more details and an installation guide in the [official documentation](http://virtualenv.readthedocs.org/en/latest/).

 Once you have your virtualenv ready and loaded, then you can install the toolkit on it in development mode executing this: